zephyrproject-rtos/zephyr/doc/README.rst

    More information at `<http://sphinx-doc.org/rest.html>`_.
    This is a comment that won't show up in formatted output

-Welcome to |project|.
+Welcome to the |project|.

-Thank you for your interest in |project|.
-Read the instructions carefully to generate the |project|'s documentation.
+Thank you for your interest in the |project|.
+These instructions are designed to walk you through generating the |project|'s documentation.

 Documentation Notes
 *******************

-The documentation of |project| currently comprises the following items:
+The project's documentation currently comprises the following items:

 * An Installation Guide for Linux host systems

-* A set of Collaboration Guidelines for the |project| project.
+* A set of Collaboration Guidelines for the project.

 * Raw Doxygen output from the code base.